ahm3d19/ApexMovie/README.md

 # OR using Yarn
 yarn ios
 ```

+## Contributing

+Contributions to ApexMovie are welcome!
+Whether you're interested in adding new features, fixing bugs, or improving documentation, your contributions help make the project better for everyone.
+Please refer to the CONTRIBUTING.md file for guidelines on how to contribute effectively.

+## License

+ApexMovie is licensed under the MIT License.
+See the LICENSE file for more details.

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.